gabriel-de-jesus/labadain-stemmer/README.md

-# labadain-stemmer
+# Labadain Stemmer

-[The algorithm will be made available soon]
+[The readme will be made available soon]